From Minor Repairs To Major Replacement

 When comparing roof repair versus replacement, many Green Bay homeowners focus solely on the immediate price while overlooking the long-term maintenance expenses that significantly impact the total cost of ownership.
 These hidden expenses often tip the financial scales in unexpected ways, especially in our region’s demanding climate.

 Repaired roofs typically require more maintenance than newly replaced systems.
 Patches and partial fixes may address immediate problems, but they create transition points where moisture intrusion becomes more likely over time.
 These vulnerable areas demand regular inspection and maintenance, particularly after severe weather.
-It should also be kept in mind that when only damaged sections are replaced, the remaining materials that are older continue aging at an accelerated rate, potentially leading to a patchwork of repairs that increases maintenance complexity and cost.
+Additionally, when only damaged sections are replaced, the remaining older materials continue aging at an accelerated rate, potentially leading to a patchwork of repairs that increases maintenance complexity and cost.

 A strategic maintenance schedule tailored to the seasons in Green Bay is essential, regardless of your choice.
 Spring inspections should address winter damage from ice dams and any stress from the weight of snow.
 Summer maintenance focuses on checking for storm damage and addressing any ventilation issues before they create excessive heat buildup in the attic.
 Fall preparation is crucial for clearing gutters and ensuring drainage systems can handle melting snow.